 Who wants to do all that?
 Well, I do!
 So I did.
 You can download the ISO below and avoid all the hard work:

 Ta-DA!
 It’s a ZIP file.
 Just extract the ISO, burn it to a CD or DVD (it’s about 270MB), and boot from it.

-Note that this version of the WinPE for Windows 10 also works for versions 2004 and 20H2 of Windows 10!
+Note that this version of the WinPE for Windows 10 also works for versions 2004, and 20H2 through 22H2 of Windows 10!

 If you want a bootable USB stick, just use something like Rufus to write the ISO to the stick, and then boot from that.

 Next stop: Boot from your Windows PE CD / DVD / USB stick.